Enhancing LLM Training via Spectral Clipping

 \subsection{Soft Spectral Clipping}

 The computation of the exact spectral clipping is costly as it requires full SVD decomposition.
-To overcome this bottleneck, we propose \emph{Soft Spectral Clipping} (SSC), a new simple approximation of the spectral clipping operator, which only requires matrix–matrix multiplications, making it efficient on GPU hardware.
+To overcome this bottleneck, we propose \emph{Soft Spectral Clipping} (SSC), a new simple approximation of the spectral clipping operator, which only requires square matrix–matrix multiplications, making it efficient on GPU hardware.
 Let $\clip_c(x) \defeq \sign(x) \min(|x|, c)$ be the scalar clipping function.
 Consider the smooth approximation of $\clip_c(x)$: $h_c(x) = \frac{x}{\sqrt{1+x^2/c^2}}$.
 As illustrated in Figure~\ref{fig:clip-comparison}, $h_c(x)$ behaves linearly for small $|x| < c$ and saturates smoothly to $\sign(x) c$ for large $|x| > c$.
 For any $x$, it satisfies $|h_c(x)| \le |\clip_c(x)|$.
 The error bound can be found in Lemma~\ref{lemm:error-hc}.
-Similarly, for any matrix $\mX \in \R^{m \times n}$ (assuming $m \le n$ w.l.o.g.), applying $h_c$ to the singular values of $\mX$ yields the soft spectral clipping operator (which is easy to be verified):
+Similarly, for any matrix $\mX \in \R^{m \times n}$ (assuming $m \le n$ w.l.o.g.), applying $h_c$ to the singular values of $\mX$ yields the SSC operator (which is easy to be verified):

 To compute the term $(\mI + \mX\mX^T/c^2)^{-\frac{1}{2}}$ efficiently, we utilize the classic Newton-Schulz iteration (Algorithm~\ref{Alg:NS}), a well-established method for finding the inverse square root of a positive definite matrix~\citep{NS1,NS2,song2022fast}.
 Since $\mI + \mX\mX^T/c^2$ has eigenvalues strictly bounded below by 1, it is well-conditioned, ensuring the fast convergence of the Newton method.
 The full procedure is detailed in Algorithm~\ref{Alg:Soft-SpClip}.
-As shown in Figure~\ref{fig:ssc-vs-orth}, the computational overhead is moderate—typically 2-10\% of the total runtime—making it comparable to other scalable operations like those in Muon~\citep{muon}.
+As shown in Figure~\ref{fig:ssc-vs-orth} and Table~\ref{tab:timing_combined}, the computational overhead is moderate and its fraction of total per-step time shrinks dramatically as scale grows —making it comparable to other scalable operations like those in Muon~\citep{muon}.